AZERBAIJAN: Selective obstruction of foreign religious workers

 Söderberg told Forum 18 the June visa denial "came very suddenly and was a surprise for us of course".
 He said that after thoroughly researching the issue "we realised I had been declared persona non-grata in Azerbaijan, even though the Foreign Ministry and the Religious Affairs Committee denied it".

 He said that after the visa denial, he was allowed to stay on until July, but was then denied exit from the country and failed to make his flight.
 He was then allowed to leave the following day.
-In August the government's Committee for Work with Religious Organisations allowed him and his family to make a brief return visit to say goodbye to his congregation and pack his property, but after learning that he has been blacklisted his wife and three of their children went without him.
+In August the government's Committee for Work with Religious Organisations allowed him and his family to make a brief return visit to say goodbye to his congregation and pack his property, but after learning that he had been added to the entry ban list his wife and three of their children went without him.
 However, they were denied entry at Baku airport, held for 28 hours and then expelled.

 Söderberg pointed out the irony of being barred from Azerbaijan, as he and his family had already decided to return to Sweden, as he believed the church was ready to be handed over to local leadership.
 "We will continue to work with our visa issues and as soon the door opens again I will travel to Baku of course," he told Forum 18, noting that he still has oversight responsibilities over the Baku church.